Last Updated: Sep 19 2013

 A low cost steel mid-tower desktop computer case with a foldout motherboard panel that makes installation of the internal components extremely easy.
 It also comes equipped with a 500W rated power supply.

-The Intel Z77 chipset offers a good balance of performance and expansion features.
+The Intel Z87 chipset offers a good balance of performance and expansion features and also supports the latest Haswell processors.
 It features SSD caching and hybrid graphics.
 The board offers two PCI-Express graphics cards slots although one runs in x16 and one in x4 when multiple cards are used.

-Ivy Bridge processors have excelled thanks to their efficiency that then tend to be a better choice than the AMD processors with a larger number of processor cores.
+This is Intel's most affordable of the new Haswell based Core i3 processors.
 Since most games still don't tend to use more than two cores, the dual core design with its higher clock speed is actually quite good and more important affordable.

 - Memory - Crucial Ballistix Sport 8GB PC3-12800 DDR3 Kit